Hello one and all, thank you for reading.

 We have a few pre season testing days booked in for March, where we’ll look to shake the car down, get ourselves sorted and develop the set up on the car.
 I’ll hopefully have a good couple of team mates signed up alongside me, and altogether we can develop the set ups fast and start feeling confident in the 911 Cup Cars.

 Of the commercial side; I’m delighted to announce my partnership with DMS LTD – who by the way, just let me out in their Porsche GT3 RS and Ferrari 458 Challenge cars at Silverstone yesterday.
-The must unreal cars to ‘blow away the cobwebs’, after not having driven a fast car for 4 or 5 months!!
+The most unreal cars to ‘blow away the cobwebs’, after not having driven a fast car for 4 or 5 months!!
 So thank you DMS LTD for letting me do that, and I’m excited to have them join the journey for this year.
-As well, Arbuthnot Latham are returning to be a part of the journey and I’ll be supported by Bristol Sport too.
+I have also announced my partnership with RSG Group, a big brand in the world of recruitment, and we've got some exciting things coming up this year with them.
+As well, Arbuthnot Latham and Eden Private Staff are returning to be a part of the journey and I’ll be supported by Bristol Sport too.
 We’ve got some exciting brand sponsors coming on board shortly, and I’m looking forward to working with them on some really cool stuff this year.

 Apart from that, I’ll be keeping this website a lot more up to date and these blogs constantly updated!
 We’ve got a great team around me now who all help in different aspects.
 So please come back and visit to read about the racing and latest events we’re doing this year.